mpritham/probabilisp/report.md

 2. Joining 2 distributions by concatenating their event sets
 3. Sampling from a distribution with replacement
 4. Sampling from a distribution without replacement
-5. Computing the probabability of an event given a distribution
+5. Computing the probability of an event given a distribution

 The major tasks required to implement Probabalisp were:

 1. A parser to convert raw text into a Probabalisp abstract syntax tree
-2. An interpreter to maintain an environment, and excute code given a Probabalisp AST value
+2. An interpreter to maintain an environment, and execute code given a Probabalisp AST value
 3. A library to represent probability distributions and events, as well as compute probabilities

 #### Examples